ichengfan/itc/README.md

 # itc
-Course lecture notes

-CS1602: Introduction to Computation
+# CS1602: Introduction to Computation